 8. Find the love: Reminding yourself of your emotional support system can sometimes help you relax.
 Close your eyes and imagine someone you care about (children are wonderful) in a loving moment.
 Take a few deep breaths and hold that notion.

 9. Gratitude: Gratitude is another emotional switcher.
 Taking a few moments to remind yourself of all the positive aspects of your life can help you re-center in the midst of a crisis.
-Make a mental list of everything you're grateful for, including people, things, and experiences.
+Make a mental list of everything you are grateful for, including people, things, and experiences.

 10. Self-distancing: A more abstract strategy, self-distancing is commonly utilized in anger management programs.
 When you start to feel furious, stop for a moment and ask yourself, "Who is it that is angry?"
 The goal is to develop your self-awareness and impulse control by beginning to distance yourself from your own angry emotion.
 You can improve your capacity to choose which emotions you want to tap into and which you want to push aside over time.

 Whatever method you use, the main thing is to avoid turning your stress relievers into stressors!
-To put it another way, don't pass judgment on your attempts, and don't get too caught up in trying to find the ideal location or moment.
-Most of these techniques can be practiced in bathroom stalls, parked cars, or even your workplace chair.
+To put it another way, do not pass judgment on your attempts, and do not get too caught up in trying to find the ideal location or moment.
+Most of these techniques can be practiced anywhere.
 Simply set aside one minute, choose your approach, and unwind.